 Ala C. Graff

 I am a historian of modern Russia and PhD Candidate (ABD) in Russian History at the University of Maryland, College Park.
 My research focuses on the rise of the press as a political actor in late nineteenth-century Russia.
-My dissertation, Political Wild Card: The Press Between High Politics and Public Opinion in Late Imperial Russia, examines the political entanglements of the Russian press and the monarchic state as they collaborated and competed to shape public opinion and political decision-making during the 1860s-1880s.
+My dissertation, “Print and Politics Entangled: The Rise of the Russian Press and Its Influence on Politics and Public Opinion, 1860s-1880s”, examines the political entanglements of the Russian press and the monarchic state as they collaborated and competed to shape public opinion and political decision-making during the 1860s-1880s.
 My research has been supported by the AHA, ASEEES, The German Historical Institute in Moscow, The Cosmos Club Foundation, The University of Maryland, among others.
 At the University of Maryland, I designed and taught courses on Imperial Russian and Soviet history, culture, and communication.
 Beyond the academe, I have written for the The Washington Post, The Baltimore Sun, and The Moscow Times.

 “Russian Monarchy and Modernity: National Politics and Social Welfare in Late Imperial Russia”